 Children’s Growth Charts of height weight and body mass index for boys and girls.

 Almost everyone, at some point, goes looking for a growth chart for boys or growth chart for girls or height or weight growth charts.
-Nowadays, those searches generally bring you to the NIH or CDC websites, or some private websites.
+Nowadays, those searches generally bring you to the NIHor CDC websites, or some private websites.
 But what is halls.md?
-Is Moose and Doc a private site, a serious site?
+What is Moose and Doc?

 In year 2000, the CDC released new growth charts for children.
 The CDC charts replaced the older versions of charts for children’s height and weight that were from 1977.

 I created these growth charts in early year 2000, just before the CDC created theirs in year 2000.
 I left them on the internet at first because the CDC didn’t release different charts for different races.
 Later, I found other reasons to keep my charts available.

 A general feature of CDC charts is they make children seem fatter, by comparing them to 1970s children.

 The growth charts available on this web page halls.md are derived from the NHANES III survey, which was a comprehensive survey of the American population during years 1988-1994.